Articles from March, 2012

 The nation's electrical grid faces long-term challenges.
 But have President Barack Obama's policies prompted widespread rolling blackouts?

 Still recovering from daylight saving time?
 Brace yourself.
 PolitiFact Georgia research shows that the time change may be hazardous to your health.

 PolitiFact is checking the GOP presidential candidates' stump speeches as they battle for the nomination.
 Now it's time for former Pennsylvania U.S. Senator Rick Santorum to face the Truth-O-Meter.
 These checks are based on statements he made in Tennessee.

+Georgetown University law student Sandra Fluke told an unofficial hearing of the Democratic Steering and Policy Committee on Feb.
+23, 2012, that the omission of contraceptive coverage by her Jesuit school created "financial, emotional and medical burdens" for students.
 Her comments caught the ear of conservative radio host Rush Limbaugh, who called Fluke a "slut" and a "prostitute" demanding that taxpayers pay for her to have sex.
 You've probably heard Limbaugh's words (for which he later said he apologized) repeated plenty.
 Here's what Fluke said that ignited his ire.